yelmir/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

         - result is failed
         - results is not successful

 In addition to the deprecation warnings, many new tests have been introduced that are aliases of the old tests.
-These new tests make more sense grammatically with the jinja test syntax, such as the new ``successful`` test which aliases ``success``.
+These new tests make more sense grammatically with the Jinja test syntax, such as the new ``successful`` test which aliases ``success``.

 .. code-block:: yaml